 Each year Water Week invites water professionals from across the nation to help advance key water policy priorities such as sustained growth in federal infrastructure investment, addressing water affordability, supporting water research & development and advancing sound science-based solutions, and making our critical infrastructure more resilient.

-The two-day event will begin on Tuesday afternoon, April 25 where attendees will gather to network and hear from key senior EPA and other government officials.
-The agenda will continue Wednesday morning, April 26 where prominent Members of Congress will deliver remarks.
-Wednesday afternoon will be reserved for attendees to meet with legislators on Capitol Hill – which is once again fully open to the public.
-Finally, attendees will round out the week with friends and colleagues at the 2023 Water Week Reception.
+The one-day event will take place on April 9, 2024, where attendees will gather to network and hear from key senior EPA and other government officials.
+The afternoon will be reserved for attendees to meet with legislators on Capitol Hill and, finally, attendees will round out the day with friends and colleagues at the 2024 Water Week Reception.
+A joint one-pager will be a

 The Fly-In is co-hosted by WEF, the National Association of Clean Water Agencies, the Water Research Foundation, and the WateReuse Association.